How to save on a holiday

 8. Pay in local currency with the right card

-So, it’s wise to use credit cards for payments to avoid being stung by foreign exchange fees.
-Plus, you could also rack up points, travel rewards and cashback.
-For instance, with the Barclaycard Rewards Visa credit card, you get fee-free spending abroad, 0.25% cashback on purchases and no interest on cash withdrawals if you pay in full.
-Plus, you get added protection on purchases over £100.
+For instance, with the Barclaycard Rewards Visa credit card, you get fee-free spending abroad, 0.25% cashback on purchases and no interest on cash withdrawals – but make sure you pay the statement off in full each month.
+Plus, you get added protection on purchases over £100 by using a credit card.

 9. Use comparison sites

 Price comparison sites are handy for booking holiday packages – they do all the heavy lifting for you, especially if you’re not too fussy about the hotel or flight you want.
-But where should you start your search?

 Once you’ve set your sights on a hotel, do check the prices on its website as well.
 Sometimes hotel companies save the best prices for those who book with them directly.
 Signing up for the hotel’s loyalty rewards will also offer long-term benefits if it’s a chain you use regularly.

 Remember, price comparison sites aren’t just for budget packages.
-You can get member discounts (like saving 15% on hotel bookings with Expedia, or Booking.com which are free to join) and filter search results by the features you want, such as hotels with complimentary breakfast, free parking or free airport shuttles.
+You can get member discounts (like saving 15% on hotel bookings with Expedia or Booking.com, which are free to join) and filter search results by the features you want, such as hotels with complimentary breakfast, free parking or free airport shuttles.

 10. Compare airport parking options

 The last thing you want before your holiday is stress about parking at the airport.
-While flexibility is key when booking parking, don’t leave it right to the last minute, or you could be out of pocket, by as much as £350.
+While flexibility is key when booking parking, don’t leave it right to the last minute, or you could be out of pocket by as much as £350.
 Here are a few ways you can save on airport parking:

-- Make use of price comparison sites.
-Sites like FHR, Holiday Extras, Airparks and Airport Parking Shop can save you up to 60%.
+- Make use of price comparison sites: Sites like FHR, Holiday Extras, Airparks and Airport Parking Shop can save you up to 60%.

-- Opt for independent parking providers.
-With Maple Parking, you can sign up and save 13% on your first booking, or even rearrange your bookings penalty-free.
+- Opt for independent parking providers: With Maple Parking, you can sign up and save 13% on your first booking, or even rearrange your bookings penalty-free.

 All prices and rates are correct at time of publishing.